khakhalin/Teaching/Intro_Neuroscience/readings_f2020.md

 ### Visual processing (cortical, subcortical) + Critical Periods

-- Bird vision: https://en.wikipedia.org/wiki/Bird_vision - our goal for this one is basically to figure out how bird vision is different from human vision
 - Hubel and Wiesel:
   - about them: https://www.youtube.com/watch?v=4nwpU7GFYe8
   - experiment 1: https://www.youtube.com/watch?v=jIevCFZixIg